 WordPress is an open source and free software.
 It means anyone can use and download to make a personal online store, business website and or blog.
 Starting with WordPress requires you a web hosting and domain name.
 Internet is full of WordPress hosting providers which are super easy and provide 1-click installation.

 Webflow is also a website builder which is easy to use.
 It offers a web designing tool which is visual.
 Webflow is a service software.
 They offer selling services of hosting, upgrades, and paid features to make money.
-After making a Webflow account you can connect it directly to domain name.
+After making a Webflow account you can connect it directly to domain name or create a free Webflow subdomain like we have done.
 Meanwhile, you can get the website hosting from any other host after downloading the website from Webflow.

-Now that we have got an overview of both platforms, let’s talk about their differences and actual comparison among their features:
+Now that we have got an overview of both platforms, let’s talk about their differences and actual comparison among Webflow vs WordPress features: